tobiadiks/ScrunchJS/readme.md

-# Scrunch
+# ScrunchJs

-Scrunch is an extremely efficient image resizer that compresses images to meet specified size and quality constraints.
+ScrunchJs is an extremely efficient image resizer that compresses images to meet specified size and quality constraints.

 ## Table of Contents